 Any psychologist of note would tell you that if I was trying to get healthy, I chose all of the wrong tools to get there, and I would pay dearly for that later.
 I can tell you, however, that the mind is every bit the marvel the body is at mending itself and allowing the person to persevere.
 The body’s ability to recover simply gets better press.

-A palindrome is a word that begins as it ends, as it does with the words race car, dad and mom, but life could be said to be a palindrome in the same manner in that if we were able to truly cross timelines and see the lives we may have lived if we were unaffected by the specific tragedy that crippled out lives, we probably wouldn’t end up in a place much better than the one we’re in now.
-Some are given to the belief that they would be happier, healthier adults if their childhood had been different.
-They believe that if they could start all over, and their parents had more money; and their parents had been better parents; and if the negative events hadn’t occurred in the manner they did, they would be a lot happier.
-While it’s undeniably true that we would be different, we would also undeniably have different events, and different psychoses that result from those events, until we ended up, like the palindrome, in a place that’s not that much different from the place we’re in right now.
+A palindrome is a word that begins as it ends, as it does with the words racecar, and mom.
+Life could be said to be a palindrome in this manner in that if we were able to truly cross timelines and see the lives we may have lived if we were unaffected by the tragedy that crippled us, we probably wouldn’t end up in a place that much better than the one we’re in now.
+Some believe that they would be happier, healthier adults if their childhood had been different.
+They believe that if they could start all over, and their parents had more money, or their parents survived, they would be a lot happier.
+While it’s undeniably true that we would be different, we would also undeniably have different events, and different psychoses that result from other events, until we end up, like the palindrome, in a place that’s not that much different from the place we’re in right now.